Where To Stay In Amed: BEST Areas & Hotel Picks

 Amed is increasingly becoming a popular port of call.
 I can absolutely see why, and I’d recommend it to everyone who wants to get a little off the well-worn Bali tourist path.

 The area of Amed is actually made up of a 14-kilometre strip of coast, with seven different villages.
 The villages are Amed, Jemeluk, Bunutan, Lipah, Selang, Banyuning, and Aas.
-I’ll delve into a little more detail below.
+I’ll go into a little more detail below.

-Amed village sits at the northernmost part of the strip of villages known as Amed.
+Amed – Amed village sits at the northernmost part of the strip of villages known as Amed.
 There are many accommodation options here, along with the ferry terminal, which services Lombok and the Gili Islands.
 Amed beach is a black sand beach, with calm waters.

-These three villages make up the area that is most popular with tourists.
+Jemeluk, Bunutan, Lipah – These three villages make up the area that is most popular with tourists.
 The vast majority of villas and hotels are strung out along the beach, and as a result, the area is a little more built-up than Selang, Banyuning, and Aas.

 There are also more restaurants here, making this strip more family-friendly.
 Lipah beach is a real highlight, with a stunning sunrise view!

+Selang, Banyuning, Aas – The three lower villages in the Amed cluster are less built-up, with fewer options for accommodation and less infrastructure.
 However, you will find a few resorts in the area and even a beach club.
 There are also plenty of warungs (small restaurants) too if you’re up for trying some local cuisine.

-Where to Stay In Amed?
+Where to Stay In Amed: Best Luxury Hotel Options

 Amed comes with a range of accommodation options, from luxury hotels like The Griya Villas, to more affordable abodes such as Melasti Villa.

-If you’re looking for the best places to stay in Amed, we’ve got you covered.
+If you’re looking for the best places to stay in Amed, I’ve got you covered.
+Let’s start with some higher-end options.

 Mathis Lodge markets itself as a charming lodge between sea and mountain… and the views from the accommodation are truly amazing!
 Set up in the hills above the water, guests can enjoy the views right from the comfort of their swimming pool or jacuzzi.